NoviceGabe/Newcycle/README.md

 # Newcycle
-Newcycle is a simple bicycle shopping app made using Android Java
+Newcycle is a simple bicycle shopping app made using Android Java and php for backend

 ## Getting Started